illinois-cs241/illinois-cs241.github.io/_docs/finding_filesystems.md

 Note that the parent directory of a path passed in will always exist when we test your code.

+A valid file path is absolute, unique, and links to a directory containing a file with a valid filename.

 When you find an unused inode, you will need to use `init_inode` to initialize it.